Production in GCSE Economics

 Methods of Production

-There are several methods of production that businesses may employ:
+There are various methods of production that businesses can adopt, including:

 Productivity and Efficiency